 Age 58 Mrs Alice Wengorz is a corporate management consultant at her own firm.
 She specializes in corporate strategy, organization and processes, and human re Nationality German sources.
-She previously worked in this profession and developed her skills at Deloitte & Touche GmbH and Arthur Andersen & Co.
+She previously worked in this profession and developed her skill Deloitte & Touche GmbH and Arthur Andersen & Co.
 GmbH.
-Member of a committee Member of the CSR, Appointment and Compensation Committee For over 15 years, she held the position of honorary judge at the District Court and Court of First Instance in Frankfurt (Germany).
-Number of shares held 700 She holds a degree in Economics.
-First appointed date General Meeting of June 30, 2016 Main areas of expertise: Most recent reappointment date General Meeting of June 28, 2024 - Economics; - Human resources: Term end 2026 - International environment.
+Member of a committee Member of the CSR, Appointment and Compensation Committee For over 15 years, she held the position of honorary judge at the District Cour and Court of First Instance in Frankfurt (Germany).
+She holds a degree in Economics.
+Number of shares held 700 First appointed date General Meeting of June 30, 2016 Main areas of expertise: Most recent reappointment date General Meeting of June 28, 2024 - Economics; - Human resources: Term end 2026 - International environment.